Get Up! (Before the Night Is Over)

 "Get Up!
-(Before the Night Is Over)" is a song by Belgian musical group Technotronic featuring Ya Kid K. It was released in January 1990 by labels BCM, Swanyard and SBK Records as the second single from the band's debut album, Pump Up the Jam: The Album (1989), on which it features as the second track.
+(Before the Night Is Over)" is a song by Belgian musical group Technotronic featuring Ya Kid K. It was released in January 1990 as the second single from the band's debut album, Pump Up the Jam: The Album (1989), on which it features as the second track.
 It is written by Ya Kid K and Jo Bogaert, and produced by Thomas de Quincey.
-The single was successful in many countries, becoming a top 10 hit in Australia, Canada, and the US and topping the chart in Belgium, Finland, Spain and Switzerland.
-When the song entered the UK chart at number three, it completed the first ever UK top 3 composed entirely of acts from outside the UK or US, alongside the Australian Kylie Minogue and the Irish Sinéad O'Connor.
+The single was successful in many countries, becoming a top-10 hit in Australia, Canada, Israel and the US and topping the chart of Belgium, Finland, Spain and Switzerland.
 The accompanying music video was directed by Liam Kan.

 In 1998 and 1999, it was re-released respectively under the title "Get Up (the '98 Sequel)" and "Get Up (the 1999 Sequel)".
 The song appears in Dance Dance Revolution Ultramix 4 and Dance Dance Revolution 3rd Mix.
 It contains a vocal sample of James Brown's "Get Up, Get Into It, Get Involved".

 In 2007, the song was covered by Global Deejays (featuring Technotronic) who achieved a minor success in France.

 Chart performance

 "Get Up!
 (Before the Night Is Over)" was a sizeable hit on the charts on several continents.
 It peaked at number-one in Belgium, Finland, Luxembourg, Spain and Switzerland, as well as on the Eurochart Hot 100.
 In addition, it reached number two in Austria, France, West Germany, Ireland, the Netherlands and the United Kingdom.
 In the latter, it peaked in its second week at the UK Singles Chart, on 4 February 1990.
 It was held off reaching the top spot by Sinéad O'Connor's "Nothing Compares 2 U".
 Outside Europe, the single reached number-one on the Canadian RPM Dance/Urban chart as well as in Zimbabwe.
 On the US Billboard Hot 100, "Get Up!" managed to reach number seven while on the Billboard Hot Dance Club Play chart, it peaked at number two.
 In both Australia and New Zealand, it went to number seven.
+In West Asia, it became a top-5 hit in Israel, peaking at number three on 18 March 1990.

 The song was awarded with a gold record in the US, after 500,000 singles were sold, and a silver record in France and the UK, with a sale of 205,000 and 200,000 units.